forestgrape/coronavirus/controlling.md

 * a lot of aerosol is exhaled when doing indoor sports and this puts fellow occupants and neighbors in the same building at risk.
 * being lock indoors can have negative psychological effects

-A curfew at night has some use cases e.g. preventing private parties but in most situations softer measures can be applied: [Reduction of Nightlife](#reduction-of-nightlife).
+A curfew at night has some use cases e.g. preventing private parties but in most situations softer measures are enough e.g. [Reduction of Nightlife](#reduction-of-nightlife).